Ask Question

 Prothrombin time (PT): Another measure of hepatic synthetic function is the prothrombin time.
 Prothrombin time is affected by proteins synthesized by the liver.

-Platelet count: Individuals with liver disease develop a large spleen.
-As this process occurs platelets are trapped with in the sinusoids (small pathways within the spleen) of the spleen.
+Platelet count: Individuals with liver disease can develop a large spleen.
+As this process occurs platelets are trapped within the sinusoids (small pathways within the spleen) of the spleen.
 While the trapping of platelets is a normal function for the spleen, in liver disease it becomes exaggerated because of the enlarged spleen (splenomegaly).

-Serum protein electrophoresis: This test is useful for evaluation of patients who have abnormal liver function tests since it allows a direct quantification of multiple different serum proteins.
+Serum protein electrophoresis: This test can be useful for evaluation of patients who have abnormal liver function tests since it allows a direct quantification of multiple different serum proteins.

 professional medical advice or to replace your relationship with a physician.